ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 As well as Linux-based operating systems, I have done several reinstalls of Windows 10 over my time playing with this tablet.
 While you would think Windows would provide the best experience on the tablet, as of January 2021 and Windows 10 20H2, there are several problems.
 Principally, the touchscreen, audio and cameras do not appear to work, despite scouring the web for suitable drivers.

-Since LINX have dropped support for this tablet, I don't imagine any fixes will be forthcoming.
-Therefore if you are intending to install an operating system from scratch, I would say that at this point Linux offers a better experience than Windows.
+Since LINX have dropped support for this tablet, I don't imagine any support for current versions of Windows 10 or 11 will be forthcoming.

+The last recovery image we know about from the manufacturer can be downloaded [here](https://mega.nz/#!HUYV1IzZ!Gu5qiTjHZOS5TbzDg5z6dZD9RA7QRqKokz2Tkp3gyx4); I have a backup [here](https://ianrenton-my.sharepoint.com/:u:/p/ian/ERPcCpwHpZtOvUg8SP5lmk0BXSpPIXfH8KnKG0fJj6d1vQ?e=OeQluk) just in case they take it offline for any reason.
+This is Windows 10 Home 32-bit 19H1 with Linx tablet drivers included, and should work although I have not yet personally tried it.

 ### Ubuntu versions earlier than 18.04